PrabakarSiva/misc_ml_projects/song_recommendation/README.md

 # To Do
 * Create user prompt for input
-* Allow artist input for search as well to deal with multiple songs with the same name
 * Experiment analyzing with different properties in dataset
 * Try other analysis methods